List of The Hunger Games characters: Maysilee Donner

-Maysilee Donner is Madge's aunt and was reaped along with Haymitch and two others for the 50th Hunger Games, and temporarily became Haymitch's ally.
-She and Katniss's mother were friends.
-She teams up with Haymitch after saving him from a fight against 3 other tributes using poisonous darts.
-After breaking the alliance with Haymitch, Maysilee is killed by a large number of bright, "candy-pink birds", who use their razor-sharp beaks to fatally wound her in the neck.
-Haymitch stays with her until she dies, as Katniss stayed with Rue until she died.
+Maysilee Donner is Madge's aunt and was reaped along with Haymitch and two others for the 50th Hunger Games, becoming one of Haymitch's allies during the Games.
+Katniss's mother and she were friends.
+Maysilee is characterized by her mean demeanor toward others in District Twelve, Haymitch calling her "the most stuck-up girl in town."
+This extends to the District 12 escort, Drusilla Sickle, who physically assaults Maysilee.
+Yet, Maysilee's compassion manifests in her treatment toward the other Newcomers, assisting them with their district tokens.
+In the Games, she teams up with Haymitch after saving him from a fight against 3 Career tributes using poisonous darts.
+Maysilee's rage toward the Capitol culminates in her killing of Gamemakers in the arena.
+As punishment, Maysilee is killed by a large number of bright, "candy-pink birds," who use their razor-sharp beaks to fatally wound her in the neck.
+Haymitch stays with her until she dies.
+She finishes fourth in the Games.
 The mockingjay pin Madge gave Katniss belonged to Maysilee.

 Maysilee appears in Sunrise on the Reaping which expands upon her story.
-It is also revealed that the recording that Katniss had seen of Haymitch's games was a heavily edited version created by the Capitol.
+It is also revealed that the recording that Katniss and Peeta had viewed of Haymitch's Games in Catching Fire was a heavily edited version created by the Capitol.

 Louella McCoy

 Louella McCoy, a thirteen-year-old girl, was reaped along with Haymitch and two others for the 50th Hunger Games, and was Haymitch's first ally.
 She and Haymitch have been friends since they were kids.
 She dies during the tribute parade and Haymitch carries her body to the steps of President Snow's mansion.
-She is later replaced with a body double who has been forced to replace the deceased Louella and drugged by the Capitol to "act normal" via a pump in her chest.
+She is replaced with a body double.
 Decades later, a young Katniss Everdeen reminds Haymitch of Louella.

 Wyatt Callow

 Wyatt Callow was the first male tribute reaped along with Haymitch and two others for the 50th Hunger Games.
-He is an oddsmaker from a family of bookmarkers who take bets on the Hunger Games, a taboo in District 12.
-He dies trying to protect Lou Lou, Louella's body double, in the arena's initial bloodbath, becoming one of six Newcomers killed by Panache Barker.
+He is an oddsmaker from a family of bookmakers who take bets on prior editions of the Hunger Games, a taboo in District 12.
+His reputation as an oddsmaker initially leads to a schism within the District 12 tributes with only Maysilee initially allying herself with him.
+He ultimately reconciles with Haymitch after the two realize that an alliance is necessary as well as wanting to establish the Newcomers alliance with the other non-Career districts.
+Despite coming off as being unintentionally rude at times, he is ultimately shown to have a kind-hearted personality due to his immediate acceptance of Lou Lou, Louella's body double and constantly taking care of her in spite of her condition.
+During the initial bloodbath, Wyatt dies protecting Lou Lou, despite her low odds.
+He is killed by Panache Barker, who Maysilee later kills.